Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Single Channel Case

-\textbf{Remark 3:} The problem formulation in $[P.1]$ is an extension of the MAUI strategy from \cite{Maui}, where it was proposed an integer linear program (ILP) aimed at finding the optimal program partitioning strategy that minimizes the MUE's energy consumption, subject to a latency constraint.
-Differently from our work, in \cite{Maui} the quantities $D_{u,v}(p_{u,v})$ and $J_{u,v}(p_{u,v})$ were assumed to be constant, whereas in our case those quantities are optimized jointly with the program partition, acting on the transmit power and the constellation size.
-This introduces a further gain in terms of energy saving that can be achieved through computation offloading.
+\textbf{Remark 3:} The problem formulation in $[P.1]$ extends the MAUI strategy from \cite{Maui}, where it was proposed an integer linear program (ILP) aimed at finding the optimal program partitioning strategy that minimizes the MUE's energy consumption, subject to a latency constraint.
+Differently from our work, in \cite{Maui} the quantities $D_{u,v}(p_{u,v})$ and $J_{u,v}(p_{u,v})$ were assumed to be constant (and known), whereas in our case those quantities are optimized jointly with the program partition, acting on the transmit power and the constellation size.
+This introduces the radio aspect in the problem, and leads to a further gain in terms of energy saving that can be achieved through computation offloading.
 From a complexity point of view, our approach and MAUI are both NP-hard problems.
-However, thanks to the feasibility conditions in (\ref{feasibility}), several graph configurations can be apriori discarded depending on the current channel value, thus reducing the complexity burden of our approach with respect to the MAUI strategy. \qedsymbol
+Nevertheless, thanks to the check of the feasibility conditions in (\ref{feasibility}), which depend on the radio aspect of the problem, several graph configurations can be apriori discarded depending on the current channel value.
+Thus, our approach might largely reduce the overall complexity burden of computation offloading, with respect to the MAUI strategy. \qedsymbol

-The main steps for solving the joint optimization of radio resources and code partitioning for mobile cloud computation offloading can then be summarized as:
+The main steps of the algorithm that solves the joint optimization of radio resources and code partitioning are summarized in Algorithm 1.

-\begin{enumerate} \item Given the equivalent channel $a$, compute the set of useful combinations $C=\{c\}$ through the feasibility conditions in (\ref{feasibility}). \item For every useful combination $c$, compute its optimal solution $\bp^*_c=\{p^*_{u,v}\}_{(u,v)\in I_c}\in \mathbb{R}^{{\rm card}(I_c)}$ by solving the convex problem $[P.5]$ (Appendix A).
-Then, evaluate the overall energy spent to run the application, for the given combination $c$, as: